joelbray/joelbray.github.io/index.md

 ___

-I am a Data Scientist and PhD Candidate at Arizona State University.
+I am a Data Scientist and PhD Researcher at Arizona State University.

-I am currently transitioning into progressive data/political tech.
+I am about to complete my PhD in Anthropology, for which I have studied adult male friendships in wild chimpanzees at Gombe National Park, Tanzania.

-While I build this page, [fork me](https://github.com/joelbray) on GitHub or [connect](https://www.linkedin.com/in/joel-bray/) on LinkedIn.
+**My story:** As the wealthiest country on Earth, we have a moral obligation to ensure that everyone has access to the basic necessities of a dignified life: quality health care, safe housing, affordable education, and healthy food.
+With COVID-19 wreaking havoc on the most vulnerable people in our society, this responsibility has only grown.
+At the same time, the pandemic has upended elections and political organizing, with campaigns and organizations moving into a digital- and data-intensive space.
+At this intersection of challenges, I am transitioning into progressive data and political tech.
+To achieve progressive goals, we need political power.

-**[Last updated: May 23, 2020]**
+We need a mass mobilization of people in concert with legislators, governors, and a president who will fight for economic and racial justice.